 - Fingerless Gloves: He wears a black pair.

-- Gratuitous Spanish: Sometimes slips in some Hispanic words.
+- Gratuitous Spanish: Slips in some Spanish words in tense situations.

 - I Just Want to Be Normal: He wanted a cure the most out of the Runaways.

 - In-Series Nickname: Referred to "Ed" by his friends.